 Some filter manufacturers don’t show the results of this test as it pertains to the dirt-holding capacity of the filter, but by pressuring them and demanding to see the results, you can make the best decision for you and your machines.

 If they balk at the idea of providing the test results, there are labs across the country that can run the ISO 16889 test on the filter to give you the results.
 This is more expensive for the end-user, but it offers the peace of mind that you have the right filters for your applications.

 Selecting the proper filter with a high dirt-holding capacity is only half the battle.
 You also must ensure these filters are put into use the right way.
 Filters can be expensive, so naturally, you want to prolong the life of the filter to cut down on the costs associated with changing them.

 Double the size of the filter and you can triple the service life (dirt-holding capacity).
 Reference Pall Corporation

-By placing multiple filters in parallel, you double the surface area in contact with the oil, thereby reducing the face velocity (the pressure of the oil on the surface of the filter media), and thus extend the life of the filter.
-This means less filter changes and the ability to capture more particles between change-outs.
+By placing multiple filters in parallel, you double the surface area in contact with the oil, thereby reducing the face velocity (the pressure of the oil on the surface of the filter media) and extending the life of the filter — this means fewer filter changes and the ability to capture more particles between change-outs.

-If the equipment won’t permit the extra piping to put in a parallel circuit, there are systems that stack filters one on top of another to increase the overall length of the media, again allowing for the decrease in pressure the media is experiencing.
+If the equipment doesn’t permit the extra piping needed to put in a parallel circuit, there are systems that stack filters one on top of another to increase the overall length of the media, again allowing for the decrease in pressure the media is experiencing.